NFL superstar Tom Brady retires after 22 years | DW | 01.02.2022

 "My playing career has been such a thrilling ride, beyond my imagination, and full of ups and downs.
 When you're in it every day, you really don't think about any kind of ending.
 As I sit here now, however, I think of all the great players and coaches I was privileged to pay with and against.
 The competition was fierce and deep, just how we like it.
 But the friendships and relationships are just as fierce and just as deep.
 I will remember and cherish these memories and visit them often.
 I feel like the luckiest person in the world."

-Brady led the NFL in passing yards in 2021 and won the Super Bowl six times with the Patriots and claimed another Lombardi Trophy in his first of two seasons with the Buccaneers.

-Brady said "the future is exciting" and pointed to personal and business ventures that have his interest, but his primary focus becomes "my greatest achievement," which he said was his family.
+Brady said "the future is exciting" and pointed to personal and business ventures that are on the horizon.
+His primary focus, though, would be his family.